FrotiFratek/Robotic-Semantic-Interpretation-of-Voice-Commands-through-Fine-Tuning-GPT2-Small/README.md

 This project fine-tunes the `gpt2-small` model to generate semantic Graphviz (DOT) code based on pick-and-place commands for robots.
 The goal is to translate natural language instructions into structured graph representations.

+## 🎯 Project Goals

+This project explores how fine-tuning a causal language model can bridge natural language and structured representations for robotics.
+The long-term goal is enabling robots to semantically interpret and execute human commands in real environments.

 ## 📁 Dataset & Files

 - `graphviz_dataset.csv` – 10,000 command–graph pairs generated using GPT-4o.